-Thailand is absolutely littered with gorgeous beaches, and you’ll find some of the best ones along the southern shores in Krabi Province.
-From postcard-perfect coastlines fringed with swaying palms, limestone carts, and the bluest waters to offshore islands home to pristine sandy shores – the beaches in Krabi are simply out of this world!
+Thailand is absolutely littered with gorgeous beaches, and you’ll find some of the best ones along the southern shores of Krabi Province.
+From postcard-perfect coastlines fringed with swaying palms, limestone karsts, and the bluest waters to offshore islands home to pristine sandy shores – the beaches in Krabi are simply out of this world!

 Here are the prettiest Krabi beaches to add to your Thailand bucket list!

 Disclaimer: This post probably contains affiliate links.
 When you make a purchase through one of these links, I might receive a tiny commission at no extra cost to you.
 As an Amazon Affiliate I earn from qualifying purchases.

 Krabi Province is revered for its pristine beaches and loads of amazing things to do.
 Before you head out, here are a few guides to help you plan the perfect Krabi beach vacay:

 The town of Ao Nang might be better known as the main gateway to the Krabi’s, but it’s also home to one of the region’s most popular beaches – Ao Nang Beach.

 Here you’ll find a long strip of soft golden sand, with loads of room to dip your toes in the sand, play in the water or laze around.
 While Ao Nang Beach is an amazing beach, it’s not the quietest beach in Krabi.
 It’s often packed with tourists and long-tail boats.
 The reason for this is that the beach is the main starting point for many of Krabi’s most popular day trips to neighboring Railay Bay or Koh Poda.
 So, if you’re looking for a quiet spot, this might not be the best Krabi beach for you.
 With that said, a short stroll away from the main touristy area, you’re guaranteed to find a quiet spot with unobstructed ocean views!